etruel/wpematico/readme.md

 WPeMatico is autoblogging in the blink of an eye!
 On complete autopilot WPeMatico gets new contents regularly for your site!

+The use of use WPeMatico, the Full Content add-on, and any other products or services provided by Etruel to infringe the intellectual property rights of third parties is prohibited;

+Users may be liable for copyright infringement if they use WPeMatico, the Full Content add-on, and any other products or services provided by Etruel to copy, reproduce, or republish content for which they do not have a valid license.

 **Description**

 WPeMatico is a very easy to use autoblogging plugin.
 Organized into campaigns, it publishes your posts automatically from the RSS/Atom feeds of your choice.